 Because you own your mobile home, you are responsible for keeping it in good condition.
-Under the state Sanitary Code, tenants are required to keep their homes and yards free of garbage inside and outside, while the park owner has the obligation to keep her land and the park's common areas clean and is responsible for ultimate disposal of all residents' garbage.
-39Tenants can also be required, without charge, to comply with local recycling rules.
-40
+Under the state Sanitary Code, tenants are required to keep their homes and yards free of garbage inside and outside, while the park owner has the obligation to keep their land and the park's common areas clean and is responsible for ultimate disposal of all residents' garbage.
+42 Tenants can also be required, without charge, to comply with local recycling rules.
+43